matwerber1/aws-alexa-smart-home-demo/README.md

 ## Overview
 This project shows you how to build an Amazon Alexa skill to control a thermostat using the [Alexa Smart Home API](https://developer.amazon.com/docs/smarthome/understand-the-smart-home-skill-api.html).

-* You do not need a physical Alexa-capable device (e.g. an [Amazon Echo Dot](https://www.amazon.com/Echo-Dot/dp/B07FZ8S74R/ref=sr_1_1?crid=3E1G72CMJYI4G&keywords=echo+dot&qid=1563733276&s=amazon-devices&sprefix=echo+dot%2Camazon-devices%2C141&sr=1-1)) to build and test your skill.
+* **You do not need a physical Alexa-enabled device** to build and test your skill.
 You can use the free [Alexa mobile app](https://www.amazon.com/gp/help/customer/display.html?nodeId=201602060) or [Alexa Web Console](https://alexa.amazon.com) sign up and beta test your skill.

 To model a basic thermostat, we will use a developer version of the popular [Espressif ESP32 microcontroller](https://www.espressif.com/en/products/hardware/esp32/overview), which contains built-in WiFi and Bluetooth modules for easy connectivity to the cloud.

-* You do not need an ESP32 (or other physical device) to complete this project and is only included as an optional component.
-You can still build and test your smart home thermostat skill's backend and optionally later add in a physical device.
+* **You do not need an ESP32 (or similar) device** if you do not want to build a physical (mock) thermostat.
+You can still build and test your Alexa skill without a physical device (though a real device is cooler!).

 ## Architecture